 Typically, the sodium chloride content should be, at minimum, 99% pure.
 This ensures the salt that is added doesn’t include any additives or inhibitors

 Salt used for water softeners is also fine to use.
-Keep in mind, while crystals and pellets will work, they will dissolve much slower.
+Keep in mind, that while crystals and pellets will work, they will dissolve much slower.

 Test For Salt Levels to Know How Much to Add